 You'll also be amazed at what you can learn by watching appliance repair videos on YouTube.
 Both professional repair technicians and do-it-yourselfers have created videos to walk you through step-by-step repairs.

-- Washer Problems You Can Fix Without a Repairman
+- Clothes Washer Problems You Can Fix Without a Repairman

-- Dryer Problems You can Fix Without a Repairman
+- Clothes Dryer Problems You Can Fix Without a Repairman